estebanz01/ruby-statistics/README.md

 ![](https://github.com/estebanz01/ruby-statistics/actions/workflows/ruby.yml/badge.svg)

 ## Note regarding Versions 3.x and 4.x
-Hola! :wave: right now the gem got an update that introduced a breaking change in master where the Outermost namespace was changed to be `ruby_statistics` instead of `statistics`.
+Hola! :wave: right now the gem got an update that introduced a breaking change in master where the Outermost namespace was changed to be `ruby-statistics` instead of `statistics`.
 This change is in _master_ already and released in version 4.0.
 If you're relying on branch instead of gem version, you can checkout branch `3.x`.
 This branch will be supported but no additional features will be added.

+## Note regarding Big Decimal support
+This gem also provides basic support for `BigDecimal` and the gem is listed as an optional `development` dependency on the gemspec.
+Since it's no longer supported as a bundled feature since 3.4.0, the functionality around this gem is going to be limited as well.
+It is not a required dependency to run or use any of the features developed so far. :grin:

 ---